tuinannan/tuinannan.github.io/content/_index.md

 ## Yanan (Yaya) Guo

 Hi there!
-I am currently a fourth-year PhD student at the [University of Pittsburgh](https://www.pitt.edu), working with my advisor [Dr. Jun Yang](https://sites.pitt.edu/~juy9/) in the Electrical and Computer Engineering Department.
+I am currently a PhD student at the [University of Pittsburgh](https://www.pitt.edu), working with my advisor [Dr. Jun Yang](https://sites.pitt.edu/~juy9/) in the Electrical and Computer Engineering Department.
 I graduated from [Xidian University](https://www.xidian.edu.cn/) in